dkdeptrai/g-scores/README.md

 # G-Scores

-G-Scores is a Ruby on Rails to search and see some analytics of the Viet Nam High School Graduation Examination 2024
+G-Scores is a Ruby on Rails application to search and see some analytics of the Viet Nam High School Graduation Examination 2024

 ### Requirements